 This northern Chicago neighborhood is known for its “suburb-in-a-city” feel.
 Residents enjoy a close-knit community, great parks and nature, and beautiful homes.
-And, with top safety numbers and highly rated schools, Edgebrook is a favorite for Chicago families.
+And, top safety numbers and highly rated schools make Edgebrook a favorite for Chicago families.

-One of the special perks of the area are its larger lot sizes, sometimes three-times larger than the Chicago average.
+One of the special perks of the area is its larger lot sizes, sometimes three times larger than the Chicago average.
 Lovely homes in a variety of styles dot the area’s tree-lined streets, but the area is known for the handsome brick residences dating back to the 1920s.

-While the area is quiet and peaceful, getting to downtown Chicago for work or play is easy with the Metra train and the Edens Expressway!
+While the area is quiet and peaceful, getting downtown is easy with the Metra train and the Edens Expressway.

 Edgebrook Neighborhood Guide